cmwarren/masters-project-public/README.md

 ### What is this repository for? ###

-This repository holds code submitted for my MSc Intelligent Systems dissertation:
+This repository holds code submitted for my MSc Intelligent Systems dissertation.

 ### Title ###